Felipe Salvador: Early life

-Often described by historians as a quasi-religious rebel leader, Felipe Salvador—also known as Apo Ipe—was born in Baliuag, in Bulacan province on the island of Luzon, on May 26, 1870.
+Often described by historians as a quasi-religious rebel leader, Felipe Salvador—also known as Apo Ipe—was born in Baliwag, in Bulacan province on the island of Luzon, on May 26, 1870.
 He was reportedly the son of a Spanish friar and became at one time a Cabeza de barangay in his town, while showing signs of a rebellious character early in life against the Guardia Civil and the parish priest.